Leter-Tech/Relax.me/README.md

 - You can rename or reconfigure your buddy anytime to match evolving needs

+### 🗣️ Voice AI

+- Have real-time voice conversations with your AI Buddy

+- AI responds with natural, emotionally intelligent speech — making conversations feel warmer & personal

+- Ideal when users prefer talking over typing, especially during emotional moments

+- Voice pitch, tone, and pace change based on the emotion behind its own words

+- Adds vocal nuance for more human-like, comforting interaction

 ### 📔 Daily Journal AI

 - Write journal entries with automated emotions tagging (anxious, hopeful, grateful, etc)